 - Reimbursements that are not related to travel

 - Rules governing the acceptance of gifts from vendors

-All purchases at UMW should support the mission of the institution and stand the test of public review.
-Below is a list of disallowed expenses at the University.
-This list is not all-inclusive.
-If the legitimacy of a purchase is ever in question, please contact Accounts Payable for guidance prior to purchase.
-More information can be found on the Accounts Payable’s Disallowed Expenses site.
+All UMW purchases should support the mission of the institution and stand the test of public review.
+If the legitimacy of a purchase is ever in question, please contact Accounts Payable or Procurement for guidance prior to purchase.
+Information can be found on the Accounts Payable’s Disallowed Expenses site.

 Technology at UMW must be reviewed and go through an approval process prior to purchase.
 Because of this requirement, technology purchases are broken into three categories:

 - This category shows pre-approved technology goods that can be purchased without further approval from IT or Procurement Services.
 Cardholders are authorized to purchase these items directly from vendors, while following all normal purchase procedures.
 If the total of the purchase in this category exceeds $5,000, please contact Procurement services.